Kvikvne/Kvikvne/README.md

 **`Kaikane Anderson`**

-Hi there!
 My name is Kaikane and I am a 25-year-old Python and web developer from Kauai, Hawaii.
 I recently moved to San Diego and am excited to start my career in the tech industry.
 I am a self-taught programmer with a passion for creating innovative and useful software solutions.
 With strong skills in Python and web development, I am able to tackle a wide range of projects and am always eager to learn and improve my skills.

 ---
 ### Languages and Tools